ZtereoHYPE/Zter.io/README.md

 If the project is up and running you should be able to find it at io.ztereohype.codes (not yet).
 Else, you can always download it and execute it with `node server_manager.js`

 ## TODOs
-- Make an UI where players can connect and choose name and where they end up when dying.
+- Make dead players end up in the rejoining screen after a while.
+- Add protection for when there are too many players.
+- Fix the issue on mobile where the website scrolls / remove everything when the website loads.
+- Make the server use https and ssl certificates please.
+- Use the subdomain (io.ztereohype.codes).

 ## TODON'Ts
 - Splitting and merging.
 Don't even think of that nightmare.
 (I do accept contributions though)